What Is Blended Learning? Definition, Models and Benefits

 1. Station Rotation

-The station rotation model is designed to have students rotate through stations following a specific schedule.
+The station rotation model has students rotating through stations following a specific schedule.
 At least one of the stations includes online learning.
 This model is closest to what traditional classrooms call “centers” but must include that online component.
-A station rotation may also include teacher-led small group stations and in-person activities or reading that is not online.
-Typically, all stations occur within the same classroom.

 Due to teachers’ and students’ familiarity with this structure, station rotation is one of the most used blended models in elementary and middle school.
-Teachers using stations report that it gives them a sense of control and order over the blended learning environment.1
+Teachers using stations report that it gives them a sense of control and order over the blended learning environment.2

 2. Lab Rotation